ynloultratech/framework/docs/admin/list-row-details.md

 ### Creating the template

-Create the file named `list_details.html.twig` with your template content. eg:
+Create a file named `list_details.html.twig` with your template content. eg:
 ````twig

  Details of {{ object.name }}

 ````
+> By default instance of `object` is passed to the template.

 ### With Ajax